 The Audio Device drop-down allows you to choose Apollo or Core Audio mode.
 If you have an Apollo interface connected, you can choose either Apollo mode or Core Audio mode.
 If you do not have an Apollo connected, you can only choose Core Audio mode.
 Core Audio mode uses Core Audio drivers to enable input and output routing for your devices.

-You can also set Apollo or Core Audio mode from the Audio Device menu at the bottom of the LUNA window, in the Info section.
+You can also set Apollo or Core Audio mode from the Audio Device menu at the bottom of the LUNA window, by clicking in the Info area to open the Audio Settings popover.
 If the Info section is not visible, choose View > Section > Info from the LUNA menus.

 Buffer Size